minhjoe/Predictive-Analytics-for-Sony-Music-Visualizing-Song-Success-in-2023/README.md

 ## Objectives

-### Part A: Practical Work (20 Marks)
+### Part A: Using R for visualization
-1. Create **five decision-making visualizations** using R.
+1. Create **decision-making visualizations** using R, in which these visualizations should support predictive analytics to improve business decision-making for Sony Music’s CMO.
-   - These visualizations should support predictive analytics to improve business decision-making for Sony Music’s CMO.
+2. Covering a wide range of charts, such as: barchart, histogram, scatter plot, boxplot, etc.

-### Part B: Report Writing (10 Marks)
+### Part B: Report

 1. **Data Governance Process:**
    - Describe the four steps in the data analytics process for data governance.
    - Highlight features of R that support visualization according to data governance principles.